IFFM-PAS-MISD/wave_pro_shm/docs/source/manual.rst

 *Processing unit*

 First of all, select the processing unit which you want to use for computation.
-CUDA compatible GPU is selected by default if it is detected in your system.
+CUDA-compatible GPU is selected by default if it is detected in your system.
-Otherwise, CPU is assigned as the processing unit.
+Otherwise, the CPU is assigned as the processing unit.
-There maybe more than one GPU available in your system and by default the first indexed GPU is selected.
+There may be more than one GPU available in your system.
+Then by default, the first indexed GPU is selected.
-Select GPU index accordingly.
+Select the GPU index accordingly.
 The name of the current GPU will appear in the information box when GPU reloading is completed.

 *Parameters to save*

-Two types of paramters to save can be distinguished: the time domain signals registered at selected points and frames which consist of full wavefield data registered in all nodes.
+Two types of parameters to save can be distinguished: the time domain signals registered at selected points and frames which consist of full wavefield data registered in all nodes.
-In both cases signals can be in the form of displacements and/or particle velocities.
+In both cases, signals can be in the form of displacements and/or particle velocities.

-Note that the time domain signals are saved with the time step :math:`\Delta t` whereas time frames are usually stored in much coarser time step.
+Note that the time domain signals are saved with the time step :math:`\Delta t` whereas time frames are usually stored in a much coarser time step.

 .. note::
    Displacements and velocities at response points are always stored in .mat format.